Valacirca3927/networking-portfolio/README.md

 **Current Home Network**

 This is the network I train on and help administer.
-The design is not my work, but I was mentored in the design decisions that went into it, and have led some of the troubleshooting efforts, feature implementations, and documentation.
+The design is not my work, but I was mentored in the design decisions that went into it, and have led some of the feature implementations and documentation, as well as handling most of the troubleshooting.

 ![Home Network Diagram](<https://cdn.rawgit.com/Valacirca3927/networking-portfolio/master/home-network-v1.2.drawio.svg>)